bagder/log/README.md

 time.
 All jobs failed immediately and said this message:

     No hosted parallelism has been purchased or granted.
-To request a free parallelism grant, please fill out the following form`
+To request a free parallelism grant, please fill out the following form.

 That is almost 18% of the total amount of CI jobs we run and it impacts how we can proceed and merge changes.

-I filled in the form and talked to friends "on the inside" about situation who help us get the service back again that evenining.
+I filled in the form and talked to friends "on the inside" about situation who help us get the service back again that evening.
 I also subsequently got a confirmation email back from Microsoft stating that my *"Free tier request was completed"*.